digiscot/digiscot-website/profiles/challenge/midlothian-voluntary-action.md

 ### Project description

-The project will upskill community groups, community council members, self-help groups, faith organisations, and anchor organisations to support people with little or no experience to access the internet.
+Getting IT will upskill community groups, community council members, self-help groups, faith organisations, and anchor organisations to support people with little or no experience to access the internet.

 ### Key activities